faroceann/ruleminer/README.md

 ## Overview

 Perform association rule learning using the Apriori algorithm on CSV file uploads.
-This API provides a POST endpoint that accepts form data with a CSV file, minimum support, and minimum confidence thresholds and responds with association rules.
+This API provides a POST endpoint that expects form data that a CSV file, minimum support, and minimum confidence thresholds.
+It responds with association rules in JSON.

 ## System Dependencies
 * Python3